sheltermanager/asm3/doc/manual/options.rst

 The Payment Processors option tab in ASM will display the URL you need to configure for your webhook below the key fields.

+Square
+^^^^^^

+* Square Access Token: Your Square access token, obtained from the developer console in Square

+* Square Location ID: Your Square location ID, found in the locations tab of your developer dashboard in Square

+In order for ASM to receive notification that payments have been received, a Webhook needs to be created in the Square dashboard to receive "payment.updated" events under :menuselection:`Developers Console--> Webhook Subscriptions`

+The Payment Processors option tab in ASM will display the URL you need to configure for your webhook below the key fields.

 Quicklinks
 ----------